 Ho Chi Minh City is one of Vietnam’s most flood-prone localities, owing to its low-lying location and the Dong Nai and Saigon rivers flowing through it.

-Forty-five percent of the city’s territory lies barely a meter above sea level; the waterways discharge a maximum of 10,000 cubic meters (2.64 million gallons) per second during the rainy season.
+Forty-five percent of the city’s territory lies barely a meter above sea level.
 So it’s no surprise that when the rainy season hits—bringing with it heavy rains and increased river volume—many areas in the city flood over.

 The flooding has been brought partly under control, thanks to an ongoing $1.12 billion project to upgrade the drainage and control the known flood hotspots in the city.
 City authorities claim to have reduced the number of flooding hotspots from 126 to 22, but more work yet needs to be done.